The 1.13.2 version requires Forge! I do not have time to support Rift or Fabric. I have a dozen mods and three of them are huge.

 You can extend the mod even further with these add-ons!
 You don't NEED them, but they are nice to have.
 Compatible Minecraft versions are listed, but may be out-of-date.

-- Tinkers Construct (1.11.x, 1.10.2) - Yes, there's TiC support now.
+- Tinkers Construct (1.10.2+, requires a separate mod in recent versions) - Yes, there's TiC support now.
 You can craft TiC tools out of gems if you want to.
 Extra Parts has also adopted some TiC materials for use with SG tools.
 Note that some features are not compatible with TiC, such as material grading and enchantment tokens.

 Tools and Armor

-Tools and armor can be made of the 32 gems you can find in the world, plus the "supercharged" gems that you can craft, flint, and even more materials if using add-ons.
+Tools and armor can be made of the 48 gems you can find in the world, plus the "supercharged" gems that you can craft, flint, and even more materials if using add-ons.
 Each material creates items with different durability, mining speed, melee and magic damage, protection and toughness (armor), and enchantability.
 You can also craft tools and armor with more than one type of material -- simply swap out parts in the recipe for different ones!
-After being crafted, tools and armor can be "decorated" by crafting them with additional materials.
-This changes their appearance only, not their stats.
+After being crafted, tools and armor can be repaired by crafting them with additional materials.

 - Swords - Mostly like vanilla, but super-tier swords have a magic attack.